LIT-Protocol/lit-services-docs/docs/share-modal/upgradingFromv2.md

 ]
 ```

-Conditions from EVM chains can be combined with Solana using **AND/OR** operators.
+Conditions from different chains can be combined using **AND/OR** operators.
 This example checks for ownership of
 an EVM wallet of address 0x50e2dac5e78B5905CB09495547452cEE64426db2 **OR** ownership of a Solana wallet with address
 6XmeyeYtSd31Eby2syaRkpXKY2GMMd3n3MEwTM5B7riD.